 Antipodal Cells (3 nuclei): Three antipodal cells are located at the chalazal end of the embryo sac.
 The function of antipodal cells is not fully understood, but they are believed to be involved in supporting the development of the embryo sac.

-Central Cell (2 nuclei): The central cell is located in the center of the embryo sac and contains two polar nuclei.
+Central Cell (2 nuclei): Positioned at the center of the embryo sac, the central cell houses two polar nuclei.
 These two polar nuclei will participate in triple fusion during double fertilization.

 Double fertilization is a unique reproductive process in flowering plants, involving the fusion of two sperm cells with different female gametophyte nuclei.